Azure/AKS-Landing-Zone-Accelerator/Scenarios/Testing-Scalability/README.md

    ![](img/071_load-test-4_node-insights.png)

-1. (For information only) Using the `Metrics` balde, you can also configure custom graphs to get insights about the state of your cluster.
+1. (For information only) Using the `Metrics` blade, you can also configure custom graphs to get insights about the state of your cluster.
 For example, select the namespace `insights.containers/pods`, metric `podCount` and apply a splitting by `Node` to see the number of pods scheduled on each node.

    ![](img/072_load-test-4_pods-per-node.png)